 4. Preparing for the worst

-If you’re planning a large outdoor event - are keen to avoid these oversights - and want a bit more help on what you need to take into account, check out the "need to knows" when planning an event and get hold of our guide below that will help you prepare for the unexpected.
+If you’re planning a large outdoor event - and you're keen to avoid these oversights - check out the "need to knows" and in our guide below to help you prepare for the unexpected.